PlanetLotus/keen5-linux/DEV.md

 Level editor outputs a file that the game then reads in.
 Tile placement and tile collision info are included.
 Level editor is also capable of loading saved files and overwriting them.

 Completed the static foreground and background tiles for the first level of the game.
+Added unit info to the level.

 Left/right movement, look up/down, jump, pogo, climb, shoot, hang from ledge, roll onto ledge, and death implemented with animations.